Samzyre/darkiota-theme/README.md

 **Version 2.1** currently features three theme variants (although subtle.. depending), which all share the same surrounding workbench look.
 Compared to `v2.0`, some workbench colors have been adjusted, including terminal, settings menu, and other details from new vscode updates.
-A few token colors have been shifted around and/or tweaked with a couple of additions.

 ### **Some notes**